andrewmarx/paper-template/README.md

 pandoc paper.md -s -o out/output.docx --filter=pandoc-fignos --filter=pandoc-eqnos --filter pandoc-tablenos --filter=pandoc-citeproc --mathjax
 ```

-If all works well, you should get a html document in the *out/* folder.

 *NOTE: Currently, the abstract and line numbers are not included in the html output.*